Top MSN Scholarships for Nursing Students

 American Association of Nurse Practitioners (AANP) Scholarship

-• Who Can Apply: The AANP Scholarship is exclusively awarded to AANP members who are enrolled in an accredited graduate school and in pursuit of an advanced nursing degree.
+Who Can Apply: The AANP Scholarship is awarded to AANP members enrolled in an accredited graduate school and pursuing an advanced nursing degree, including MSN nurse practitioner programs.
 Applicants must hold RN licensure with at least one semester of classes completed.

 Nurse Practitioner Healthcare Foundation (NPHF)/Procter & Gamble Endowed Scholarship in Community Service

-• Who Can Apply: The NPHF/Procter & Gamble Endowed Scholarship is awarded to a nurse practitioner graduate student currently enrolled in a master's or doctoral program.
-Applicants must also have made substantial positive contributions in their community or patient care while in pursuit of their advanced degree.
+Who Can Apply: The NPHF/Procter & Gamble Endowed Scholarship is awarded to a graduate student enrolled in an MSN or doctoral program.
+Applicants must also have made substantial positive contributions to their community or patient care while pursuing their advanced degree.

 Frequently Asked Questions About MSN Scholarships